Herbies editorial team Herbies

 Stevo

-When you feminize from stressed out female plants you end up with a a higher rate of hermaphroditic feminized seeds than you would using something like colloidal silver. they shouldn't even be suggesting that in the first place.
-When you breed with male plants you end up with regular seeds about half male and half female.
+When you feminize from stressed female plants, you get a higher rate of hermaphroditic feminized seeds than if you used something like colloidal silver.
+They shouldn't even suggest that in the first place.
+When you grow with male plants, you get regular seeds that are about half male and half female.

 1